 * So is organized film criticism per se wrong or problematic?

-Someone from another chat group said that my being unaffiliated implies that I regard myself as too special to allow myself to be associated with any organization.
-There’s some truth in the sense that the previous ideological institutions I was once affiliated with (first religious and later radical-left movements) always complained that I was too unwilling to submit to disciplinary prescriptions.
+Someone from another chat group said that my being unaffiliated implies that I regard myself as too special to be identified with any organization.
+There’s some truth to that allegation, in the sense that the members of the ideological institutions I was previously associated with (first right-wing religious and later orthodox-left movements) always complained that I was too unwilling to submit to disciplinal prescriptions.
 But a sufficiently functional academic context, which allows for scholarly differences in a quest for furthering knowledge, might just be the right place for folks like us to thrive.
-(I’m assuming that you’re reading out of a willingness to be open to liberal ideas.)
+[Posted January 2020]

-* When will you reactivate you Facebook page?
+* When will you reactivate your Facebook page?

 * Why did you write a gossip article?